CJM1994/scheduler/README.md

 ## Future Todos

-* Refactor useApplicationData to use a reducer for the state
+* Refactor useApplicationData to use a reducer hook for the state - IN PROGRESS
-* Deploy application to Heroku
+* Deploy application to Heroku - GOAL COMPLETE